Enhanced recovery

 Pete has been trained in the use of enhanced techniques to improve your post operative recovery, using pre operative analgesia, intra operative local anaesthetic injections, combination post operative analgesia, modern bandage and dressings and not using post operative drains.

-These techniques allow many patients to mobilise on the day of surgery, and all patients are up and moving by the first post operative day.
-Some patients are able to go home on the same day as their operation thanks to these enhanced measures and the average length of stay for joint replacement patients is only 3 days
+These techniques allow many patients to mobilise on the day of surgery, and all patients are up and moving by the end of the post operative day.
+Some patients are able to go home on the same day as their operation thanks to these enhanced measures and the average length of stay for joint replacement patients is reducing with a trend towards day one discharge.

 General anaesthetic involves a full anaesthetic where you are asleep and have a tube placed into your throat to provide oxygen to your body and to maintain the anaesthetic using gases.
 It usually involves a small plastic needle in the back of your hand and an injection of anaesthetic through this.